Iamjonasg/aitranslate/README.md

-# aitranslate
-AI translation and subtitles for videos
+CLI application for AI translation and subtitles for videos, based on whisper.cpp